 Compression bandages are put in place, as are two drainage catheters which are kept in for the following 48 hours.
 The vaginal packing put in place during the procedure is removed in two stages.
 The urinary catheter is left in place until day 10, so patients leave hospital with it still in.

 Around a week after admission, a member of the medical team will release the patient and instruct her on dilatation and washing techniques.
 For this, two dilators of different sizes are provided.

 Once back home, patients should contact the doctor who oversees their hormone therapy to restart it (after around three weeks) and adjust the dosage.
 Under no circumstances should patients themselves adjust their hormone therapy dosage, as this could cause health problems.

 After vaginoplasty and recovery, patients will have a functional, anatomic vagina aesthetically similar to that of a biological woman.
 This new vagina will be suitable for a normal and satisfactory sex life, free from painful scarring and with enough sensitivity to provide pleasurable erogenous stimulation during sexual relations.

-Possible post-operative complications that may appear immediately subsequent to the procedure include wound infection, hematomas and/or urine retention.
+Possible post-operative complications that may appear immediately following the procedure include wound infection, hematomas and / or urine retention.

-A member of the medical team will tell patients how to prevent these possible complications and how to act should they appear.
+A member of the medical team will tell patients how to prevent these possible complications and how to act should their symptoms appear.